VamshiKrishnaKatika/Sales-and-Revenue-Insights-Dashboard/README.md

 This repository contains Sales and Revenue Insights Dashboard that visualize various business metrics and performance indicators.

--Orchestrated automated **ETL workflows** using **Power Query**, reducing data processing time by 25%.
+- Orchestrated automated **ETL workflows** using **Power Query**, reducing data processing time by 25%.

--Engineered a comprehensive **data model**, boosting data integrity and consistency by 30%.
+- Engineered a comprehensive **data model**, boosting data integrity and consistency by 30%.

--Conceived complex calculated columns and measures using **DAX**, enhancing **KPI analysis** accuracy by 20%.
+- Conceived complex calculated columns and measures using **DAX**, enhancing **KPI analysis** accuracy by 20%.

--Devised interactive reports and dashboards, increasing user engagement by 40%.
+- Devised interactive reports and dashboards, increasing user engagement by 40%.

 ## Dashboard Summaries